Land of Monsters

 Land of Monsters (魔物の国, Mamono no Kuni) is a Japanese manga series written and illustrated by Mitsutani.
 It was serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday from February to October 2025.

 Publication

 Written and illustrated by Mitsutani, Land of Monsters was serialized in Shogakukan's Weekly Shōnen Sunday from February 5 to October 22, 2025.
-The series' chapters have been compiled into three tankōbon volumes as of November 2025.
+Shogakukan collected its chapters in four tankōbon volumes, released from May 16 to December 18, 2025.

 Viz Media is publishing the series in English simultaneously with its Japanese release.